-What is the typical contractual matrix for a major project in your jurisdiction in terms of the contractual relationships among the various construction project participants?
+12 What is the typical contractual matrix for a major project in your jurisdiction in terms of the contractual relationships among the various construction project participants?

-The contractual matrix for a construction project in the Netherlands depends on many aspects, such as the scale and complexity of the project, the expertise and the team of the owner and the envisaged exit strategy.
+The contractual matrix for a construction project in the Netherlands depends on many aspects, such as the scale and complexity of the project, the expertise and the team of the owner, and the envisaged exit strategy.

-Traditionally, owners or end-users contract directly with the designers (architect and other consultants) and the general contractor, if the project concerns merely the construction of a building.
+Traditionally, owners or end-users contract directly with the designers (architect and other consultants) and the general contractor if the project concerns merely the construction of a building.
 The general contractor will then often engage more than one subcontractor and supplier.
 Alternatively, one general contractor can be contracted for both the design works and the construction works.

 Investors often involve a project developer for the entire project if there is a development risk or a vacancy risk, or both, in addition to the construction risk.
-If the investor is already the owner, they will stipulate direct agreements or multiparty agreements to be entered into between the investor, the developer and the respective designers and general contractors in the event of the developer's insolvency.
+If the investor is already the owner or has purchased the property to be developed by means of forward funding, they will stipulate direct agreements or multiparty agreements to be entered into between the investor, the developer and the respective designers and general contractors in the event of the developer's insolvency.